 Environmental factors such as high or low temperatures, noise levels, and poor lighting also affect workers’ health and safety in warehouses.
 These ever-changing conditions, if not properly managed, can have a negative impact on safety.

 In the last few years, OSHA has seen an uptick in violations, especially those violations that incur six-figure fines.
-In 2019, a number of retailers received repeated citations for:
+In 2020, general warehousing and storage facilities received 300 federal OSHA citations for: